dbpedia/table-extractor/README.md

 * `-c`, `--chapter` : Optional.
 2 letter long string representing the desidered endpoint/Wikipedia language (e.g. `en`, `it`, `fr` ...)
 Default value: 'en'.
 * `-v`, `--verbose` : Optional.
 One number that can be 1 or 2.
 Each value correspond to a different organization of output file.

-###**How to run pyTableExtractor.py**

-`python pyTableExtractor.py`
-* this script read all parameters in `domain_settings.py` file, so you can run `pyTableExtractor.py` without any problem.
-It will print file in output that contains RDF triples obtained by domain's analysis.

 ####**Verbose**
-* 1 - Output file will contain new data to map and old mapping rules contained in the table extractor's dictionary.
+* 1 - Output file will contain new data to map and mapping rules that are in the table extractor's dictionary.
-* 2 - Output file will contain new data to map (shown only one time) and the mapping rules saved in table extractor's dictionary
+* 2 - Output file will contain new data to map (shown only one time) and mapping rules saved in table extractor's dictionary

 #####**Note:** -w -s -t are all mutual exclusive parameters

 * `-t`, `--topic` : Optional.
 Represents a DBpedia ontology class that you want to explore and analyze.
 It's important to preserve the camelcase form.
 Eg. "BasketballPlayer".
 * `-w`, `--where` : Optional.
 A SPARQL where clause.
 Eg. "?film <http://www.w3.org/1999/02/22-rdf-syntax-ns#type> <http://dbpedia.org/ontology/Film>.  ?film <http://dbpedia.org/ontology/director> ?s" is used to collect all film directors of a wiki chapter.
 Note: please ensure that the set you want to collect is titled as ?s
 * `-s`, `--single` : Optional. can be used to select a wiki page at a time.
 Eg. -s 'Channel_Tunnel' takes only the [wiki page](https://en.wikipedia.org/wiki/Channel_Tunnel "Channel Tunnel wiki page") representing the European channel tunnel between France and UK. [-s]Note: please use only the name of a wiki page without spaces ( substitued by underscores) Eg. Use -s [German_federal_election,_1874](https://en.wikipedia.org/wiki/German_federal_election,_1874 "German federal 1874 election") and not https://en.wikipedia.org/wiki/German_federal_election,_1874 or German federal election, 1874 .

+###**How to run pyTableExtractor.py**

+`python pyTableExtractor.py`
+* this script read all parameters in `domain_settings.py` file, so you can run `pyTableExtractor.py` without any problem.
+It will print file in output that contains RDF triples obtained by domain's analysis.

 ###**Usage examples**